TomMunoz3772/electroacPy/README.md

 # electroacPy

-Welcome to the electroacPy toolbox!
+Welcome!
 This toolbox provides a collection of tools designed to streamline prototyping and analysis tasks in the field of electroacoustics.
-It consists of multiple modules, addressing specific aspects of loudspeaker system design, signal processing, and data manipulation.
+It consists of multiple modules, addressing specific aspects of loudspeaker system design.

 ## Installation
 **Before Starting**